Words from a grognard

 I was involved in a reddit discussion some time ago that convinced me that it could be a good thing to include some sort of divine magic, though, especially if it weren’t entirely class-based.
 Something that other characters could conceivably avail themselves of.
 I’ve been chewing on that periodically ever since.

 The other day, an approach finally clicked into place on that count.
 I’ve not played around with it thoroughly, yet it seems to be fully viable and fits within my preferences.
-I was reading another post about orisons on a blog somewhere (was trying to work out what to do with handling undead with clerics) and had an epiphany: I can use a version of orisons to accomplish it all.
+I was reading another post about orisons on a blog somewhere (was trying to work out what to do with handling undead without clerics) and had an epiphany: I can use a version of orisons to accomplish it all.

 Orisons as standard chants/litanies/prayers that anybody can learn.
 Most of the time, for most people, the orison won’t have any greater effect than soothing the person using it–no mechanical effect and no in-world effect other than that.
 Some characters, however, by dint of qualifying attributes, can occasionally invoke actual divine favor to accomplish mechanical effects.